This section provides an overview of:

 Example: Postcoordinated representation of "Laparoscopic emergency appendectomy"

-The example above shows that postcoordination can be applied even when a single concept is available to represent the required means.
+The example above shows that postcoordination can be applied even when a single concept is available to represent the required meaning.
 However, the real strength of postcoordination is that it allows a clinical phrase to be represented even when the precise concept is not present in SNOMED CT.
 In these cases, postcoordinated refinements can be applied to an existing concept to more precisely capture the required meaning.

 Example: Postcoordinated representation of "Laparoscopic removal of device from abdomen"